Working together to keep the economy moving forward

 Chambers are advocating for employers and employees

 Minnesotans’ health and safety are paramount concerns for all of us.
-We share the goal of our elected officials to reduce the spread of the virus and simultaneously protect the long-term strength of the private-sector economy.
-It’s a delicate balance, and we have worked with legislators and Governor Walz and his administration to make decisions with this balance in mind.
+We share the goal of our elected officials to reduce the spread of the virus and simultaneously protect the long-term strength of the private sector economy.
+It’s a delicate balance, and we have worked with legislators and Gov. Walz and his administration to make decisions with this balance in mind.

 Every company is impacted by the state and federal directives related to COVID-19.
 Those deemed essential are doing what they can to keep shelves stocked and meet customer demands.
 If they were required to close their physical doors, many are continuing remotely or pivoting their operations.
 This was not their choice, but they are reviewing every funding option available to continue to make payroll, or act in good faith on behalf of their employees to keep their businesses open while mitigating health impacts.